 * xe pool-ha-disable – Disables HA (High Availability)

 * xe host-list – List UUID for all the hosts

-If the pool master is entirely down, you can execute the following in one of the slave node to convert it into master
+If the pool master is entirely down, you can execute the following in one of the slave nodes to convert it into master.